-Building Regulations: an updated guide
+Building regulations 2024: An updated guide

 Who can help?

-In England and Wales, a local authority Building Control (LABC) team or a private approved inspector can handle your project from the planning stage.
+In England and Wales a local authority Building Control (LABC) team or a private approved inspector can handle your project from the planning stage.
 If you opt to hire an approved inspector, they will inform the local authority about the work by submitting an initial notice.

 Or if the work consists of installing certain types of services or fittings, such as heating appliances or replacement windows, the Competent Person Scheme enables some trades to issue the relevant certificates and notify the local authority, in which case a Building Control team does not need to be notified.

-In Scotland, Building Regulations are known as Building Standards and administered and enforced by local authorities only.
+In Scotland, Building Regulations are known as Building Standards and are administered and enforced by local authorities only.

 Only LABC teams have powers of enforcement, which may give peace of mind in the event of a dispute with your builder.
 By contrast, an approved inspector must hand the project over to the council department if there are problems that cannot be resolved informally.

-Generally, there is little difference price-wise bet ween using an approved inspector and an LABC team.
+Building Control fees vary depending on the complexity of the project, the number of inspections needed and the experience of the person doing the work.
+Generally, there is little difference price-wise between using an approved inspector and an LABC team.
 Both ensure your work complies, as far as can be ascertained by inspections, with all the relevant parts of the Building Regulations.

 Use the resources

+The full Building Regulations for England, Northern Ireland, Scotland and Wales – each has different rules – are available on the central government website.
 These are lengthy and written in official and technical language, so you may prefer to use more accessible sources such as Front Door, the LABC homeowner resource, or the Planning Portal.
 These provide general advice on Building Regulations and a directory of Competent Person Scheme operators.

 The Construction Industry Council, known as the CIC, has a list of approved inspectors for England and Wales, searchable by location.
 Visit the LABC website to find a contact for your local officer or council department.

+The minimum standards for both new and replacement thermal elements, including the walls, floors and roof, are defined by the permitted U-values.
 This applies when building something new, such as a house or an extension, or when removing and replacing a thermal element – though there are exemptions for a ground-floor porch or unheated and thermally separated conservatory with a floor area of less than 30sqm.
 See Part L of the Building Regulations, which covers the conservation of fuel and power.

 If working on more than 50 per cent of the surface area of a thermal element or more than 25 per cent of the entire external surface area of a building, the entire thermal element must achieve at least the U-value given in Approved Document L Table 4.3, column (b).

-‘Reduce heat loss by taping and sealing around pipework or services,’ says Anna Thompson, head of engagement at LABC.
-‘When installing windows and doors, draught-proof and fill any gaps that air can leak through and make sure they are well fitted.’
+“Reduce heat loss by taping and sealing around pipework or services,” says Anna.
+“When installing windows and doors, draught-proof and fill any gaps

-The guidance also requires certain U-values for work on a pitched roof with insulation bet ween the rafters, and for a flat roof or a roof which has integral insulation.
+The guidance also requires certain U-values for work on a pitched roof with insulation between the rafters, and for a flat roof or a roof which has integral insulation.

 Standards for ventilation and new or replacement windows are detailed in Approved Document F. These apply to new homes and those being extended or renovated.
-They include the need for new or replacement windows to have trick le vents to prevent the risk of condensation.
+They include the need for new Building Control fees vary depending on the project’s complexity and the number of inspections needed or replacement windows to have trickle vents to prevent the risk of condensation.
+With new and replacement windows,roof windows, rooflights and doors, if the entire unit is changed it must meet the minimum standards set out in Approved Document L Table 4.2.
+Insulated cavity closers, which prevent cold bridging, damp penetration, air infiltration and condensation, must be installed where appropriate, especially if the building’s openings are altered.

 Heating systems such as gas boilers, standalone water heaters and heat pumps must be at least as efficient as the value set out in Approved Document L Section 6.
 A new appliance should use the same fuel as the old one with an efficiency that’s equivalent or better – or use a different fuel.
+The maximum flow temperature of a new or replacement heating system should not exceed 55°C. The standards for low-energy fixed lighting have also been updated.

 Self-build specifics

-The issue of overheating is addressed in the new Approved Document Part O, which requires an assessment of this risk in a new-build home.
+The issue of overheating is addressed in the Approved Document Part O, which requires an assessment of this risk in a new-build home.
 Your architect will be asked to supply this information to Building Control.

 Plus, a self-build that includes a car parking space will need to provide an electric vehicle charging point.